 From the start we decided to make an authentic, Icelandic malt whisky with locally sourced ingredients and distilled in classic pot stills as used in the production of Scottish Whisky.

-What seperates us from anyone else is obviously that the ingredients are all Icelandic with 100% Icelandic barley which gives a very strong, spicy taste.
+What separates us from anyone else is obviously that the ingredients are all Icelandic with 100% Icelandic barley which gives a very strong, spicy taste.

 We do not separate the malt during mashing which gives an even more rich, oily and spicy taste.